Shipping & Packaging

 5

-Declare the full transaction value when insuring.
-Do not under-declare to save on insurance cost — this creates problems for claims and for the buyer's verification process.
+Declare the full transaction value when arranging carrier coverage.
+Under-declaring creates problems for any later claim and for the buyer's verification process.

 Carrier recommendation

-Insure for the full transaction value.
-Signature confirmation required over $2,500.
+Declare the full transaction value.
+Optional third-party shipment protection is available for additional peace of mind on higher-value pieces.
 Retain your shipping receipt and tracking number.

 6